Callidus2000/SecretManagement.NetwrixPasswordSecure/README.md

   </a>
 -->

-  <h3 align="center">Fortigate FortiManager Powershell Module</h3>
+  <h3 align="center">SecretManagement PowerShell Extensin for Netwrix PasswordSecure</h3>

   <p align="center">
-    This Powershell Module is a wrapper for the API of Fortigate FortiManager
+    This Powershell Module is an extension to the <a href="https://github.com/PowerShell/SecretManagement">Microsoft Secret Management Module</a>
     <br />
     <a href="https://github.com/Callidus2000/SecretManagement.NetwrixPasswordSecure"><strong>Explore the docs »</strong></a>
     <br />